 Setting a statewide goal occupied much thought and debate throughout the MAG process.
-A thorough discussion of options, rationale, and findings is found in Chapter 3, under policy recommendation CC-2.
+A thorough discussion of options, rationale, and findings is found in Chapter 3 and Appendix F, under policy recommendation CC-2.
+The MAG recognized that the recommendation (CC-1) to establish an Alaska emissions reporting system may be needed, but recommended no action until the status of related federal legislation is known.